ibm-cloud-docs/dl/ibm-cloud-vpc-firewall-options.md

 ### Standalone deployment
 {: #standalone-deployment}

 A single firewall instance without high availability.
 This deployment is suitable for development, testing, or non-critical workloads.

-#### Characteristics
-{: #standalone-characteristics}
+**Characteristics:**

 - Simplest deployment model
 - No automatic failover
 - Lower cost
 - Any vendor supported

-#### Available solutions
-{: #standalone-solutions}
+**Available solutions:**

 The following table outlines the available standalone firewall solutions from leading vendors, along with their corresponding products and catalog links.